ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 14, 1440:**

+A student contacted me, unsure of Problem 2 in the Homework.
+I'll share my response with everyone here.

 **April 13, 2240:**

-Thank, everyone who replied to my Extra Credit challenge.
+Thanks, everyone who replied to my Extra Credit challenge.
 Several people were correct.
 I will answer everyone individually tomorrow.

 The basic problem was that ChatGPT computed P(A and B) instead of P(A | B), where A is the first die having < 3 dots and B is the dice total being > 8.
 This of course is a very common student error, and ChatGPT made the same error.